Preserves for People. Land for Future generations.

 History:

 Billig Ranch is a 677 acre jewel providing wildlife habitat, largely in the Post Oak Savanna Ecoregion.
-Billig was previously used for ranching and is also potential habitat for the critically endangered Houston toad (Anaxyrus houstonensis).
+Billig was previously used for ranching and is also potential habitat for the critically endangered Houston toad.
 Several ponds are located on the property as well as barns and a ranch house.
-Because we currently have a tenant and cattle lease and are currently working to restore several pastures back to native prairie, the property is open only with someone from PPLT on site.
+Because we currently have a tenant and cattle lease, the property is open only with someone from PPLT on site.

 Erwin Billig gifted the ranch to PPLT in 2008, designating the land as a “wildlife haven.”
 In his honor, PPLT manages the property for sustainable agriculture as well as wildlife habitat.
-PPLT has just completed three prairie restoration projects on over 250 acres with the Natural Resources Conservation Service and Texas Parks and Wildlife Department through the NRCS Environmental Quality Incentives Program and the TPWD Landowner Incentive Program as well as US Fish and Wildlife Service to restore Houston toad and Monarch butterfly (Danaus plexippus) habitat.
+PPLT has completed three prairie restoration projects on over 250 acres with the Natural Resources Conservation Service and Texas Parks and Wildlife Department through the NRCS Environmental Quality Incentives Program and the TPWD Landowner Incentive Program, as well as US Fish and Wildlife Service to restore Houston toad and Monarch butterfly habitat.
+PPLT is currently working to bring farming back to Billig Ranch in the coming years.

 Birding PPLT Preserves